histogrammar/histogrammar-docs/specification/index.md

   * `entries` (JSON number, "nan", "inf", or "-inf")
   * `limit` (JSON number, must be an integer)
   * `values` (JSON array of JSON objects containing `w` (JSON number), the weight of a value and `v` (JSON number, array of numbers, or string), the value), which should be sorted by `v` (lexicographically)
+  * optional `name` (JSON string), name of the `quantity` function, if provided.
+  * optional `seed` (JSON number, must be a 64-bit integer), random number seed derived from the `randomGenerator`, if present.
+(This is not the `randomSeed` of the Sampling/Sampled instance constructor, but a new one deterministically derived from it.)

 **Examples:**